Kristopher Bashore - Obituary

 He was an active member of South Shore ministries in Thornville, where he was a former Sunday School teacher.
-He served as president for the Perry Co.
-NFO, and also was active in state wide committees with NFO.
-He also served on the Perry Co Soil and Water Conversation board.
+He served as president for the Perry County NFO, and also was active in statewide committees with NFO.
+He also served on the Perry County Soil and Water Conversation board.
 He enjoyed farming on his family farm.

 The family prefers that memorial contributions be directed to Hospice of Central Ohio